Ecosystem and environment fact sheets | Field of Mars EEC

 Explore NSW ecosystems and environments, from forests and wetlands to coasts, mountains, drylands and cities.

-Coastal salt marsh fact sheet
+Coastal salt marsh ecosystem fact sheet

 A tidal coastal ecosystem with salt-tolerant plants, muddy ground and shallow water that shelters birds, insects, crabs and other wildlife.